Anti-plagiarism and Anti-predatory Procedures

 We recommend that authors cite all previous stages of publication and presentation of their ideas that have culminated in the final work, including conference papers, workshop presentations and listserv communications.
 This will ensure that a complete record of all communication relating to the work is documented.

-Republication of original work –Only original and innovative work is published in UMT journals with a small number of exceptions only.
-These exceptions include conference papers, archival papers that are republished in special issues and at the discretion of the Editor.
+Republication of original work – Only original and innovative work is published in the JQM with a small number of exceptions only.
+These exceptions include conference papers, archival papers that are republished in special issues and at the discretion of the editor.
 The original work is fully and correctly attributed and permission from the appropriate copyright holder obtained.
+Besides, it is the author’s obligation to mention any facts in this regard in the compliance with ethical standard statement at the end of the manuscript.

-Attribution - References to other publications must be in APA 6 style for SBE Journals.
-All references should be carefully checked for completeness, accuracy and consistency.
+Attribution - References to other publications must be in APA 6.0 style for JQM.
+All references should be carefully checked for completeness, accuracy, and consistency.
 You should include all author names and initials and give any journal title in full.

-Handling allegations of plagiarism - UMT seeks to uphold academic integrity and to protect authors' rights and to ensure this, we take all cases of plagiarism very seriously.
-UMT is also aware of the potential impact of an allegation of plagiarism can ruin a researcher's career.
-Therefore, we have procedures in place to deal with alleged cases of plagiarism.
-In order to take an unbiased approach, we investigate each case thoroughly, seeking clarification from all affected parties.
+Handling allegations of plagiarism - JQM seeks to uphold academic integrity and to protect authors' rights and to ensure this, the editors take all cases of plagiarism very seriously.
+JQM editors are also aware of the potential impact of an allegation of plagiarism can ruin a researcher's career.
+Therefore, they have procedures in place to deal with alleged cases of plagiarism.
+In order to take an unbiased approach, they investigate each case thoroughly, seeking clarification from all affected parties.

-UMT is an academic publisher and use software such as Turnitin to get help when an alleged case of plagiarism is brought to our attention.
-If we are approached by a third party with an allegation of plagiarism, we would always seek a response from the author(s)/contributors or copyright holder(s) before we decide on a course of action.
-We will not be influenced by other parties and will form our decisions in an unbiased and objective manner.
+JQM is an academic publication and uses software such as Turnitin.com to get help when an alleged case of plagiarism is brought to the attention.
+If the JQM editors are approached by a third party with an allegation of plagiarism, they would always seek a response from the author(s)/contributors or copyright holder(s) before deciding on a course of action.
+Their decisions will be unbiased and objective as well not influenced by other parties.

-UMT is not obliged to discuss individual cases of alleged plagiarism with third parties.
-UMT reserves the right not to proceed further with a case if the complainant presents a false name or affiliation or acts in an inappropriate or threatening manner towards UMT editors and staff.
+JQM is not obliged to discuss individual cases of alleged plagiarism with third parties.
+JQM reserves the right not to proceed further with a case if the complainant presents a false name or affiliation or acts in an inappropriate or threatening manner towards JQM editors and staff.

-If material has been previously published, it is not generally acceptable for publication in a UMT journal.
-However, for abstracts and posters presented at conferences, the authors should inform the Editor and acknowledge the first source of publication.
+If submitted manuscript or its significant part has been previously published, it is not generally acceptable for publication in the journal.
+However, for abstracts and posters presented at conferences, the authors are responsible to inform the editor and acknowledge the first source of publication.
 Articles that have been presented at a conference but not published by the conference organizers may also be considered.
 The author should confirm that they have not granted the conference organizers a license to the work; if the author retains all the rights in the work, the journal editor may consider the article for publication based on the fact that articles presented at a conference are unlikely to be the same or substantially the same version as that being accepted by the journal.